rockstor/rockstor-doc/howtos/stable_kernel_backport.rst

 applied to a designated 'base' kernel version.
 As such the running kernel is newer than its 'base' version indicates.

-Rockstor V4 "Built on openSUSE" no longer installs newer kernels than it's upstream OS, as it once did when based on CentOS 7 (Rockstor v3).
+Rockstor V4 "Built on openSUSE" no longer installs newer kernels than its upstream OS, as it once did when based on CentOS 7 (Rockstor v3).
 That is primarily because it is no longer necessary, our new upstream actively maintains btrfs and employs some of the key btrfs contributors.